oushujun/EDTA/README.md

 ## Testing
-You may test the EDTA pipeline with a 1-Mb toy genome, which takes about five mins.
-If you encounter any errors with your data, you should test this first before reporting an issue.
+You should test the EDTA pipeline with a 1-Mb toy genome, which takes about five mins.
 If your test finishs without any errors (warnings are OK), then EDTA should be correctly installed.
-You should check your own data for any formating/naming mistakes.
+If the test is OK but you encounter any errors with your data, you should check your own data for any formating/naming mistakes.

 ```
 cd ./EDTA/test
 perl ../EDTA.pl --genome genome.fa --cds genome.cds.fa --curatedlib ../database/rice6.9.5.liban --exclude genome.exclude.bed --overwrite 1 --sensitive 1 --anno 1 --evaluate 1 --threads 10
 ```

+If your test fails, you may check out this [collection of issues](https://github.com/oushujun/EDTA/wiki/Installations,-builds,-and-tests-Q&A) for possible reasons and solutions.
+If none works, you may open a new issue.

 ## Inputs
 Required: The genome file [FASTA].
 Please make sure sequence names are short (<=13 characters) and simple (i.e, letters, numbers, and underscore).